-Although daily hair loss of 50–100 hairs is considered typical, more than half of women in the world will develop female pattern baldness.
+Although daily hair loss of 50–100 hairs is considered typical, more than half of women in the world will develop hair loss in women.
 As a result, substantial hair loss can trigger anxiety, tension, and a general lack of self-assurance.
 To help you deal with hair loss, we’ll examine the factors that contribute to it, as well as the symptoms and therapies that have been shown to be effective.

 The most frequent kind of hair loss in women is female pattern baldness.
-Female pattern baldness is mostly caused by heredity.
+Hair loss in women is mostly caused by heredity.
 Alopecia areata is a genetic trait since it can be inherited from either parent.
 Hair cycles are getting shorter and shorter.
 Because of this, the time span between the shedding and the growing phases is extended.
 Even the hair follicles and the hair shafts themselves might be affected by your genetic makeup.

 Male and female pattern baldness may share the same etiology, although their manifestations are distinct.
 Female androgenetic alopecia causes hair to thin and become more delicate since the hair development phase slows down.
 Due to the hair follicle becoming smaller, the hair may become more fragile.
 Unlike male-pattern baldness, complete baldness is less likely to occur with this type of excessive hair loss, which might affect the temples.